Design Concerns for Integrated Scripting and Interactive Visualization in Notebook Environments: Domain Background: Profiling

-{\em Performance} describes how well an application executes on computing resources, typically in terms of metrics such as time-to-completion or efficiency of resource use.
-For critical applications run on High Performance Computing (HPC) resources, also known as supercomputers, poor performance limits the problem size or level of detail that can feasibly be computed by an application.
+describes how well an application executes on computing resources, typically in terms of metrics such as time-to-completion or efficiency of resource use.
+For applications run on High Performance Computing (HPC) resources, poor performance limits the problem size or level of detail that can be computed.
+Critical applications like hurricane, medicine, energy simulations use these already oversubscribed HPC systems.
+Even small improvements in performance can free significant resources, enabling more science.

-Performance analysis is a key step in optimizing an application's performance.
-Developers collect performance data to support their analysis.
-The most simple performance metric is the total execution time of a given application.
+Performance analysis is a key step in optimizing an application.
+Developers collect and analyze performance data.
+The most simple performance metric is the total execution time.
 More detailed metrics can be used to capture performance of specific regions in the application code (e.g., functions).